Options for Treatment

 National Cancer Institute provides a variety of information about Clinical Trials, including those that are available and the results of clinical trials already completed.

-Resources for Patients &
+Resources for Patients & Access to Immunotherapy

-In this webinar, learn about the assistance that is available to cancer patients to make sure they get access to the best treatment available by gaining insurance coverage – or access when they don’t have insurance.
 Kimberly Martin, Associate Director of Reimbursement Operations at Bristol-Myers Squibb provides insight into expediting approvals, reducing out-of-pocket costs, and resources for uninsured patients, too.
 She shares information about how you can find the best insurance plan for your personal situation.

 Ms. Martin also provides information about a wealth of resources that are available to patients and caregivers that may help them through the cancer journey, including financial help for basics, transportation, and other benefits that are often hard to find.